pragsmike/lein-xjc/README.md

                           :binding "xsd/first-binding.jxb"}]}
 ...
 ```
-Or, mutliplie bindings for one call by using the `:bindings` keyword:
+Or, multiple bindings for one call by using the `:bindings` keyword:

 ```clojure
 ...